 Check out the excellent Engadin’s mountain bike map:St.-Moritz-Biking

 And for any sport, check the Engadin’s Topo Map.

 What To Do in the Winter

-Signing up for a quick ski-refresher may be beneficial since the instructors can provide advice on best slopes and on off-piste skiing and since he can provide you with avalanche bags should it be needed.
+Signing up for a quick ski-refresher may be beneficial since the instructors can provide secret tips and advice on best slopes.

 Travelling with skis can be bothersome, so I recommend renting both skis and poles at Ski Service Corvatch.
 However, I do recommend buying your own ski boots since they can be custom-fit to your feet.

 For beginners, start at Corviglia – directly in St Moritz.
 Then, go to Corvatsch – wider and maybe nicer and longer.
 Finally, go to Diavolezza – these are the hardest and the most beautiful slopes.
 Davos, and Savognin are close to St. Moritz and are both excellent.
 The specials are glacier skiing from Diavolezza or night skiing at Corvatsch every Friday and full moon skiing from Diavolezza.
 You have to try it.

 A Sample itinerary of skiing at Corvatsch with a return downhill journey back to Kempinski:

 General overview of the skiing in Engadin:

 Apart from skiing, or cross-country skiing, one can also snowshoe or drive a sledge.